Domestic Violence Charges

 “Family or household members” means any of the following:

 (b) Former spouses.

 (c) Adult persons related by blood or marriage.

 (e) Persons who have cohabited with each other or who have been involved in a sexually intimate relationship.

 Defending a Domestic Violence Case

-Child Welfare also might be involved early in a case.
+Child Welfare may also be involved early in a case.
 Both alleged abusers and alleged victims need an attorney with criminal and child welfare experience to look out for their best interests.
 Child Welfare involvement can add a new layer of stress to the family hardship that often accompanies domestic violence cases.
 Though the Child Welfare case is separate from the criminal case, the family is well-served by having legal representation in both areas.
-If things are under control as best they can be on the home front, the accused can concentrate on doing what is best for his criminal case.
+If things are under control as well as they can be on the home front, the accused can concentrate on doing what is best for his criminal case.

 When a person completes probation, including an intensive treatment program, and a sufficient period of time goes by, the conviction is eligible to be set aside under the same rules as other convictions.
 Information about setting aside a conviction is available in the Rights Restoration section of our website.

 Lohrke Law is ready to handle Your Domestic Violence case.

 Jesse Lohrke is an experienced child welfare and criminal defense attorney.
 He has an investigative team with extensive experience in these cases.
 He can advise clients through all criminal and child welfare aspects of their domestic violence cases.